 And from the “Oxford Concise Dictionary of the Christian Church” under the heading “Eucharist”, we read “At the Reformation there was much controversy on the subject.
 M. Luther defended a doctrine of consubstantiation, according to which after the consecration both the bread and the wine and the Body and Blood of Christ co-existed.
 U. Zwingli affirmed that the Lord’s Supper was primarily a memorial rite and that there was no change in the elements.
 J. Calvin and his followers held an intermediate position.
 They denied that any change in the elements took place, but maintained that the faithful received the power or virtue of the Body and Blood of Christ, a doctrine which became known as virtualism”.

 Free will in fallen man is the sacred cow of all non-Calvinists; it is non-negotiable with them, and this was made clear in the DVD, in which Pastor Chris Quintana asks if man has the ability to accept or reject God.
 He believes that according to Calvinism, God sends people to heaven or hell based on his own sovereign will.
 The truth is that all mankind is already destined for hell because they are born in sin; God exercises his sovereign will in choosing some of the lost to have salvation and life through Jesus Christ.
 Because mankind is dead in trespasses and sins he is totally unable to come to God, therefore if any sinner is to be saved, God must do something on their behalf to enable them to come.
-Paul writes “it is not of him that willeth, nor of him that runneth, but of God that sheweth mercy” (Rom 9:16).
+Paul writes “So it depends not upon man’s will or exertion, but upon God’s mercy” (Rom 9:16 RSV-CE).
 God doesn’t send anybody to hell or heaven based on his own sovereign will, but on the basis of whether they receive or reject the gospel.
 This is the clear teaching of scripture and of Calvinism.